ome/omero-guide-scripts/docs/setup.rst

 Configuring the Export script
 -----------------------------
-Note that the Export script can be fine tuned to your specific OMERO.web \
+Note that the Export script can be fine-tuned to your specific OMERO.web \
 installation.
 For that, open the script and find the global parameter named \
 "WEBCLIENT_URL", and set it to the URL of your webclient, without forgetting \
 to add the http/https protocol in front: